 - When all the water is drained, take paneer to a plate or a bowl and need it well with your hand, as one would with chapati or roti dough.
 Knead for 5 minutes.

-- Add 1 tsp of all purpose flour to paneer and mix it well.
+- Add 1 teaspoon of all purpose flour to paneer and mix it well.

 - Make small round balls with paneer.
 Roll some paneer into round balls using both the palms and press it a little bit as in the picture below.
 I made 18 balls.
 Also remember that once we put these balls in the syrup they will double in size.
 Hence make small balls.